 - Interested in teaching online at GRCC?
 In order to select an online or hybrid class, by faculty contract, faculty must be certified.
-The six-week Online and Hybrid Certification Course is offered each semester and registration is managed by the Center for Teaching Excellence.
+The six-week Online and Hybrid Certification Course is offered each semester.
+See directions to register at TLDE's Events and Workshops page.

 - Interested in converting a face-to-face course to an online or hybrid format?
 To request a new online course, please follow the online course request process.

-The Distance Learning and Instructional Technologies Department assists Deans, Associate Deans and Department Heads in the course request process and provides faculty professional development, technology training and resource support to faculty.
-DLIT provides this support to faculty as a service to assist the Deans, Associate Deans and Department Heads as they work to manage their schools, distance learning programs, departments, online/hybrid courses and overall curriculum.
+The Teaching, Learning, and Distance Education Department assists Deans, Associate Deans and Department Heads in the course request process and provides faculty professional development, technology training and resource support to faculty.
+TLDE provides this support to faculty as a service to assist the Deans, Associate Deans and Department Heads as they work to manage their schools, distance learning programs, departments, online/hybrid courses and overall curriculum.

 - We are here to help!
 Let us know how we can assist you with course design, engagement, active learning, Blackboard and more!
 Email us at TLDE@grcc.edu.

 - GRCC's online courses are offered through Blackboard and supported by access to the college's instructional technologies.
 Visit our Instructional Technologies web page to learn about leveraging a wide array of technologies in your online course.

 - Recommended technologies for use in online course include Panopto and Camtasia for online media and creating visual lectures.
 Along with engaging media, interactive Blackboard tools such as discussion boards, wikis, blogs provide opportunities for active learning.

 - Online Syllabus Template – The college offers an online syllabus template for distance learning courses.
 This template provides common policies, procedures and other common language that is useful in creating an effective syllabus.

 - To advance online learning and to ensure quality, GRCC has established Distance Education Standards.